Uniform 9-polytope: The A9 family

 The A9 family has symmetry of order 3628800 (10 factorial).

 There are 256+16-1=271 forms based on all permutations of the Coxeter-Dynkin diagrams with one or more rings.
 These are all enumerated below.
 Bowers-style acronym names are given in parentheses for cross-referencing.

 The B9 family

 There are 511 forms based on all permutations of the Coxeter-Dynkin diagrams with one or more rings.

 Eleven cases are shown below: Nine rectified forms and 2 truncations.
 Bowers-style acronym names are given in parentheses for cross-referencing.
-Bowers-style acronym names are given in parentheses for cross-referencing.

 The D9 family

 The D9 family has symmetry of order 92,897,280 (9 factorial × 28).

 This family has 3×128−1=383 Wythoffian uniform polytopes, generated by marking one or more nodes of the D9 Coxeter-Dynkin diagram.
 Of these, 255 (2×128−1) are repeated from the B9 family and 128 are unique to this family, with the eight 1 or 2 ringed forms listed below.
 Bowers-style acronym names are given in parentheses for cross-referencing.